Published on 28th April 2022

 Sadly ambulance response times continue to vary significantly across the UK – and delays can be expected.
 A sudden cardiac arrest is a ‘category one’ call – the most serious and pressing.

 CPR is a highly effective and crucial component when saving the life of a person suffering SCA – but CPR alone is unfortunately not sufficient.
 Without the ‘shock’ a defibrillator provides, CPR can only sustain life for so long, as CPR maintains a flow of oxygen to the brain to buy more time before an AED arrives on site.
 CPR itself isn’t always easy to administer, and for many, the worry of doing it wrong outweighs the benefits of getting it right.
-Just 24% of the public, when surveyed, said they would feel confident administering CPR – and only 30% said they would attempt it.
+Nearly a third of UK adults, when surveyed, said they would feel confident administering CPR.

 Even for a person who is confident in their technique and physically fit, CPR can be exhausting physically and emotionally – for the person or people who are doing CPR, timely intervention is essential.
 Having an AED close by ensures that CPR will not need to be administered continually for too long.